 • Wear a safety harness and use ropes or winches to lift snow removal equipment like snow blowers and other heavy tools

-Hopefully you can use many of these tips and save yourself some time, money and stress during the holiday season.
-Utilizing these tips ahead of time can save you from problems like frozen pipes, mice infestations, fires, icy sidewalks and injuries.
+Utilizing these tips ahead of time can save you from problems like frozen pipes, mice infestations, fires, icy sidewalks, and injuries.
 Be sure to take the necessary steps needed to winterize your properties and stop winter before it starts.